-In my last blog post, I talked about the powers of Crowdfunding and how it not only provides money to entrepreneurs, but it provides customers and a massive marketing push.
+I recently wrote about the powers of Crowdfunding and how it not only provides money to entrepreneurs and business owners, but it provides customers and a massive marketing push.

 But, I didn’t have time to discuss one of the keys of Crowdfunding success, which is to effectively market your Crowdfunding raise to others.